 Although we didn’t go inside the apartments, the architecture of the Royal Castle was lovely.
 The cathedral was also magnificent and filled with ornately carved tombs of Krakow’s royalty.

-After our ride, we wanted to relax over a long, delicious evening meal, so we asked our hosts at the Globetroter for a recommendation.
+On our final evening, we wanted to relax over a long, delicious evening meal, so we asked our hosts at the Globetroter for a recommendation.
 They suggested the Restaurant Nostalgia, located just outside the old centre.
-It was a fabulous choice.
+Sadly, it has since closed but it was a fabulous choice.
 The only problem was, after our starters (pierogies and stuffed mushrooms) we were already full!
 The main courses were too delicious to pass up, though – steak with a heavenly blue cheese sauce and potato dumplings for me and honey roasted spareribs for Andrew.
-The was no room for desert, but we did enjoy some lovely wine with our meal.
+The was no room for dessert, but we did enjoy some lovely wine with our meal.
 What a fantastic way to finish off a weekend break in Krakow.

 Read about our trip to the incredible Wieliczka Salt Mine, which was unlike anything I could have imagined and read all about what happens at a Polish (and Belgian) wedding in the mountains.

 Love castles, palaces, and ruins like in this article?
 Us too!
 Don’t miss the full listing of Castles we’ve visited in Europe and beyond.